Haimeng Zhao

 Welcome!

-Hello ~ I’m Haimeng Zhao /haɪ məŋ dʒaʊ/ (赵海萌), a PhD student in Physics at Caltech.
+Hello ~ I’m Haimeng Zhao /haɪ məŋ dʒaʊ/ (赵海萌), a PhD student in Physics at Caltech, advised by John Preskill and Hsin-Yuan Huang.
+I also work as a Student Researcher at Google Quantum AI.
 I’m deeply fascinated by how the universe works and how we can possibly understand it.
 So I started working in the intersection of Physics and Artificial Intelligence.

 Before Caltech, I received my Bachelor’s degree in Mathematics and Physics with Honours from Tsinghua University.
 I was an undergrad research fellow in John Preskill’s group at IQIM, Caltech and an exchange student in Giuseppe Carleo’s group at EPFL in Switzerland.
 At Tsinghua, I worked on quantum information in Dong-Ling Deng’s group at IIIS and AI for Astronomy with Wei Zhu.